Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Experiments

 \subsubsection{Mesh Compression}

 We also propose a simple approach to control the number of continuous parameters associated with each primitive, facilitating mesh compression.
 For each example shown in Fig.~\ref{fig:mesh-compression}, we first compute its MSD.
-Subsequently, mesh compression is achieved by adjusting the mesh resolution for each primitive.
-For each primitive type, we have defined three canonical meshes with varying resolutions.
+Subsequently, mesh compression is achieved by adjusting the mesh resolution for each primitive. \hlca{This can be achieved by isotropic remeshing~\citep{botsch2010polygon} or Garland-Heckbert simplification~\citep{garland1997surface}.} For each primitive type, we define three canonical meshes with varying resolutions.
 Specifically, for a sphere mesh, the resolutions are $411$, $213$, and $47$; for a cylinder mesh, they are $198$, $82$, and $42$; and for a prism mesh, they are $664$, $314$, and $120$.
 Each calculated generalized enveloping primitive is mapped to its corresponding canonical mesh.
-As observed in Fig.~\ref{fig:mesh-compression}, reducing the number of continuous parameters still yields a convincingly reconstructed surface.
+As shown in Fig.~\ref{fig:mesh-compression}, reducing the number of continuous parameters still preserves the overall original shape.